Ken Jones (footballer, born 1944): Playing career

 Originally from Yorkshire, Jones began his career as a forward for the team of Monckton Colliery, where he was an apprentice electrician at the time; he later converted to a full-back and, despite interest from Arsenal, Aston Villa, and Coventry City, joined Bradford Park Avenue in September 1961 at the age of 16.
 Making over 100 appearances for the team as a teenager, Jones was dubbed by then-manager Jimmy Scoular as "the best full-back in the Fourth Division".

 Jones's performances at Bradford Park Avenue attracted the attention of Southampton manager Ted Bates, who brought him to the club in June 1965, paying £15,000 for the defender.
-He made his debut for the club in September against Coventry City, but despite being able to play on either the left or the right of defence he struggled to cement a place in the team due to the competition provided by Stuart Williams, Tommy Hare, and David Webb.
+He made his debut for the club in September against Coventry City, but despite being able to play on either the left or the right of defense he struggled to cement a place in the team due to the competition provided by Stuart Williams, Tommy Hare, and David Webb.
 He made seven appearances at right-back in the 1965–66 season, which saw the Saints promoted to the First Division.

 In his first season in the top flight, Jones made a total of 19 appearances, most of which were at left-back.
 In his remaining seasons at Southampton, Jones continued to struggle with securing a place in the regular starting lineup, as Joe Kirkup and Bob McCarthy added more competition to his regular positions, and at the end of the 1970–71 season he left the club after Bates failed to inform him about interest from other clubs.

 After leaving the Saints, Jones rejoined old manager Scoular at Cardiff City for £6,000, but a string of injuries meant he only made a handful of appearances, after which he was released by the club.
 The final, non-league clubs he played for were Bath City and Basingstoke Town, and he briefly worked as a coach at Olivers Battery.